Adrian-PL/Project/README.md

 - original RPG system
 - deep dialogue system
-- expanded universe with lot of text to read
+- expanded lore with a lot of text to read
 - presence of charismatic and believable characters
 - hardcore difficulty and extreme realism